-Creating a multi-tiered backup strategy
+Creating multi-tiered backup strategies

 A snapshot backup freezes a copy of the data at a given point in time.
 This enables business to remain on-line and recover from outages by resuming business from a previous point in time.
 However, backups using a snapshot create additional load on a system; each snapshot adds incremental performance load and increases storage capacity consumption.

 Consequently, determining the backup frequency is a balance between the cost of an outage and system performance.
 The term Recovery Point Objective (RPO) is a time value identifying the decision.
 It identifies the amount of data loss (financial loss) acceptable when recovering from an outage.
 The larger the value, the greater the potential financial cost.

 There is an alternative backup option that is capable of recovering data with an RPO of seconds and minutes—where all change data is tracked by time of change.
 This is referred to as continuous data protection (CDP), or real-time backup.
 The system keeps a history of all change data by saving that change data and associating a time with it.
 As a result, one is able to recover the state of the data as it was seconds before a change is made.
 A time machine in essence!
 In some cases, this improves system performance and saves on storage capacity over snapshots, as change data as written is sequentially stored.
 Storage devices perform most efficiently when accessed sequentially.